Some names have been changed to protect our storytellers.

 Weeks passed and I received a text message in class about how my father had tried killing himself.
 At this point, I was crying in my math class and I lost all concentration.
 I ran to CAPS to schedule an appointment with a therapist.
 My mind was racing and I felt my depression creeping into my skin.
 I felt helpless and worthless.
 Thoughts raced through my mind and that moment everything I had numbed, I felt.
 I drove home crying and feeling alone.
 I begin to contemplate suicide, as my only solution to my problems.
 I ended up withdrawing a math class.

 Right before my first appointment with my therapist, I tried to talk myself out of going.
 I told myself nothing was wrong with me but I forced myself to stay.
 I spoke and cried for the entire session.
 At the end of the session she gave me material to help me.
 The material talked about children with alcoholic parents and how to help myself.
 I felt that, for one hour, the weight of the world was off my shoulders.
 I did a total of 3 sessions with this therapist.
 After finishing my therapist sessions, I learned I neglected myself and my classes.
 My best solution was not suicide; it is balancing my life.
-My second semester, ended strong and I managed to get out of academic probation.
+My second semester, ended strong and I managed to get out of academic warning.

 Unfortunately, my father is pending deportation.
 After evaluating my situation, I decided to move out of my parents' home.
 I needed an environment where I can focus on my academic goals.
 Moving out was challenging and scary but It has shaped me into a responsible adult and my priority is my education.